 Anne Ku directs the Maui Electric Vehicle Alliance, the Department of Energy Clean Cities funded EV-readiness project, which has seen the stakeholders multiply ten-fold and its reach extended to the neighboring islands of Kaua’i and the Big Island.
 The project’s main focus is on developing adequate infrastructure for mass adoption of electric vehicles to reduce reliance on fossil fuel imports and increase EV charging from renewable energy sources.
 The plan to deliver an electric vehicle paradise to the millions of visitors depends on local residents and businesses to pave the way.
 After earning her PhD in Decision Science from London Business School, Anne worked in the energy sectors in the USA and Europe.
 Her multi-contributor book “Risk and Flexibility in Electricity: an introduction to the fundamentals and techniques” is available from Riskbooks.

-The biography on the University of Maui College Music Department page is a condensation of a longer biography on my piano guitar duo website.
+The biography on the University of Maui College Music Department site is a condensation of a longer biography on my piano guitar duo website.
 In summer of 2012, I participated in a many pianists on many pianos concert on Maui.
 Scroll down to my biography to read about my music background.

 In a network society, you find out about someone through networks, but sometimes you’d rather read a biography, a curriculum vitae, or a press release.
 Sometimes it’s easier to glance at bullet points:

 - Bachelor of Science in Engineering, magna cum laude, Electrical Engineering, 2nd major Mathematics, Duke University, 1982 [summer courses in psychology and economics at Cornell University, 20th Century British History course at New College Oxford University; junior year study abroad (math and engineering courses) at McGill University]